KDE/documentation-docs-kdenlive-org/exporting/render.rst

 Rendering in Batch Mode
 =======================

-If you have a lot of rendering jobs to do, you can use **Kdenlive** to create rendering scripts which you can accumulate and then execute in batch mode overnight. **Kdenlive** stores the scripts in the folder specified in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Environment --> Default folders`.
+If you have a lot of rendering jobs to do, you can use **Kdenlive** to create rendering scripts which you can accumulate and then execute in batch mode overnight. **Kdenlive** stores the scripts in the folder specified in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Environment -->` :ref:`Default folders<configure_environment_default_folders>`.

 Alternatively, once you have submitted a rendering job on a project and it is up and running in the **Job Queue**, you can drag the render window out of the way or even close it, and continue editing the project, or load a new project and render that one, too.
 Any subsequent render jobs will go into the **Job Queue**.
 Editing the project after a render job has been submitted will not change the settings on that job.